chaos-mesh/chaos-mesh/README.md

 **Controller-manager**: used to schedule and manage the lifecycle of CRD objects

-**Chaos-daemon**: runs as daemonset with previleged system permissions over network, Cgroup, etc. for a specifc node
+**Chaos-daemon**: runs as daemonset with previleged system permissions over network, Cgroup, etc. on each node

 **Sidecar**: a special type of container that is dynamically injected into the target Pod by the webhook-server, which can be used for hacjacking I/O of the application container.